 As a baby, I have been sleeping for years with Da Vinci’s The Virgin and Child with St. Anne and St. John the Baptist above my head, or better with a big print of the cartoon you can admire in London at the National Gallery.
 My father bought it there, before I was born, because he thought St. Anne looked a lot like my mother (true).

-My visual art consists in mixing ordinary pictures I take with my iPhone in wild ways, without any hand drawing involved, creating with reality as we see it a new visionary reality of psychic and archetypal nature.
-The core of my technique is expressed through my transmutations series.
+My visual art consists in transmuting ordinary pictures (or artworks from masters of the past) in wild ways, without any hand drawing involved, creating with reality as we see it a new visionary reality of psychic and archetypal nature.

-We are worlds apart, and yet I have a special intuition for him.
+Leonardo and I are worlds apart, and yet I have a special intuition for him.
 Fortuitous circumstances led me to do research on Leonardo and Mona Lisa and find visual and historical evidence in support of an uncomfortable theory about her identity.
-I presented my findings in the article Mona Lisa is not Mona Lisa: On Da Vinci’s Life, Sexuality, and Inspiration, which attracted some interest (21K views on Medium as of May 2020) and gave me the opportunity of debating with two leading Da Vinci experts.
+I presented my findings in the article Mona Lisa is not Mona Lisa: On Da Vinci’s Life, Sexuality, and Inspiration, which attracted unexpected interest and gave me the opportunity of debating with two leading Da Vinci experts.

-Works by Leonardo have frequently appeared in my creations, sometimes in almost invisible ways.
-Here you have some images I created in the past featuring his works (click to open slideshow).
+Works by Leonardo have frequently appeared in my creations, here you can see some examples (click to open slideshow).

 I also called my newborn son Leonardo.
 It’s not my intention to charge him with expectations but I hope the name he bears will make him proud of his Italian roots and inspire him to be a free man with a humanist outlook.